Laurels Westies, at

 www.laurelswesties.com, my original website, went down.
 Please enjoy the new website.

 Cavaliers and French Bulldogs

 We have young Cavaleirs at the moment so we thought it be awhile before any are turning 6 years old.
 Occasionally we will retire one sooner for a variety of reasons.
 Housebroken, crate trained, and as sweet as Cavaliers are.

 We only breed the French Bulldogs a few times if they need c-sections.
 Only Suzie Q has never needed a c-section.
 Unlike dogs having puppies naturally they should only have 3 to 4 c-sections before being spayed.
 Its one reason the cost of puppies from a breed needing a c-section is so much more.
 They take just as long to mature yet they get retired much younger.
-Amazingly they don't act any different after having a c-section compared to having puppies naturally.
+Amazingly they don't act much different after having a c-section compared to having puppies naturally.

-See below for Retired dogs available for forever pet homes.
+Retired dogs available for forever pet homes.

 I retire all our mom dogs after several years of breeding.
 It works great for me, for our retired moms and their new families.
 They are healthy, housebroken, crate trained, and come when called already.
 They all walk on a leash and stand great for grooming.

 They will take some adjusting into a new home but they are so easy many families keep in touch for a long time letting me know what a great Westie they are and how happy they are to have one of mine.
 They are wonderful for the person or family who wants a companion, without all the time and energy a puppy requires.

 Some have not been loose in the house very much but they never potty in a crate, and most automatically go to the door when they need out.

 If you are looking for an adult Westie who has had a kind and warm family life a retired adult would be perfect for you.
 Contact us for current information to find out when a retired adult dog will be available.
 I don't keep this page updated as often as needed since I have a list of families waiting for an adult.
 Please feel free to email for current info.